-"We are delighted to report another strong performance by iEnergizer, achieving double-digit growth in revenue and as guided on 9th June, exceeding market expectations for EBITDA, due to the significant progress made by colleagues across all divisions, focusing on high margin revenue.
+"We are delighted to report another strong performance by iEnergizer, achieving growth in revenue despite challenges faced due to the COVID-19 pandemic and as guided on 13th January 2021 exceeding market expectations for EBITDA, due to the significant progress made by colleagues across all divisions, focusing on high margin revenue.

-"Reflecting the Group's strong balance sheet and the cash generative nature of the business, coupled with the Board's confidence in the business plan and growth prospects, we are pleased to announce an annual dividend of 8.4p for fiscal 2020, in line with the dividend policy adopted in 2019.
+"Reflecting the Group's strong balance sheet and the cash generative nature of the business, coupled with the Board's confidence in the business strategy and growth prospects, we are pleased to announce a final dividend of 8.4p for fiscal 2021, in line with the dividend policy adopted in 2019.

 "Importantly, we have secured several new customers across all of our divisions, as well as maintaining and deepening relationships with our existing key customers.
-The business has maintained a successful focus on recurring revenue streams, and has continued to effectively offset pressure in the traditional publishing sector by capitalizing on iEnergizer's advantageous position to service existing and new customers' needs in the evolving digital technology landscape.
+The business has maintained a successful focus on recurring revenue streams, by capitalizing on iEnergizer's advantageous position to service existing and new customers' needs in the evolving digital technology landscape.